-Gurjar Mahapanchayat ends after state govt's assurance on meeting their demands
+Gurjar mahapanchayat ends after state govt's assurance on meeting their demands

-Jaipur, Jun 8 (PTI) The Gurjar community's Mahapanchayat concluded on Sunday at Karwari Shaheed Memorial in Rajasthan’s Bharatpur following a consensus over the state government's response to their demands, though a section of the community briefly disrupted train services in protest.
+Jaipur, Jun 9 (PTI) The Gurjar community's mahapanchayat concluded on Sunday at Karwari Shaheed Memorial in Rajasthan’s Bharatpur following a consensus over the state government's response to their demands, though a section of the community briefly disrupted train services in protest.

 Gurjar leader Vijay Bainsla read out the state government's response before the gathering, which included the cabinet's decision to recommend the inclusion of five per cent reservation for Most Backward Classes (MBCs) in the Ninth Schedule of the Constitution.